Obama's Pentagon nominee suggests support for arming Ukraine

-WASHINGTON President Barack Obama's pick to become defense secretary told Congress on Wednesday he was leaning in favor of providing arms to Ukraine but later cautioned that the focus must remain on pressuring Russia economically and politically.
+WASHINGTON President Barack Obama's pick to become defence secretary told Congress on Wednesday he was leaning in favour of providing arms to Ukraine but later cautioned that the focus must remain on pressuring Russia economically and politically.

 U.S. officials are taking a fresh look at providing weapons, which advocates say could help end the conflict in Ukraine but opponents warn might escalate the war.